awsdocs/aws-java-developer-guide-v2/doc_source/examples-iam-policies.rst

 ==============================

 List attached policies on a role by calling the |iamclient|'s :methodname:`listAttachedRolePolicies` method.
-It takes a :aws-java-class-prev:`ListAttachedRolePoliciesRequest
+It takes a :aws-java-class:`ListAttachedRolePoliciesRequest
 <services/iam/model/ListAttachedRolePoliciesRequest>` object that contains the role
 name to list the policies for.

-Call :methodname:`getAttachedPolicies` on the returned :aws-java-class-prev:`ListAttachedRolePoliciesResponse
+Call :methodname:`getAttachedPolicies` on the returned :aws-java-class:`ListAttachedRolePoliciesResponse
 <services/iam/model/ListAttachedRolePoliciesResponse>` object to get the list of
 attached policies.
 Results may be truncated; if the :classname:`ListAttachedRolePoliciesResponse` object's :methodname:`isTruncated` method returns :code-java:`true`, call the